syncfusion-content/maui-docs/MAUI/DateTime-Range-Selector/events-and-commands.md

 # Events and Commands in .NET MAUI DateTime Range Selector

-This section explains about how to add the events and commands for date-time Range Selector(SfDateTimeRangeSelector).
+This section explains about how to add the events and commands for DateTime Range Selector(SfDateTimeRangeSelector).

 ## Events